agronholm/apscheduler/docs/userguide.rst

 the recommended choice due to its strong data integrity protection.

 Likewise, the choice of executors is usually made for you if you use one of the frameworks above.
-Otherwise, the default :class:`~apscheduler.executors.pool.PoolExecutor` should be good enough for most purposes.
+Otherwise, the default :class:`~apscheduler.executors.pool.ThreadPoolExecutor` should be good enough for most purposes.
-If your workload involves CPU intensive operations, you should configure your PoolExecutor to use process pooling instead of thread pooling to make use of multiple CPU cores.
-You can add a second PoolExecutor for this purpose, and only configure one of them for process pooling.
+If your workload involves CPU intensive operations, you should consider using :class:`~apscheduler.executors.pool.ProcessPoolExecutor` instead to make use of multiple CPU cores.
+You could even use both at once, adding the process pool executor as a secondary executor.

 .. _scheduler-config: